 This may be accomplished in one of two ways:

-> 2) Contact this Board by letter indicating the officer's name, social security number and a full mailing address for a response.
+2) Contact this Board by letter indicating the officer's name, PTBID and a full mailing and/or email address for a response.
 The letter must be dated and have a printed and signed signature of the applicant.
 These requests may be faxed or mailed U.S. Post.

-> Be advised that we will not forward such information to anyone but the officer (individual) making the inquiry.
+Be advised that we will not forward such information to anyone but the officer (individual) making the inquiry.
 This information cannot be forwarded to a prospective employer, university or community college (for college credits).

 The Illinois Law Enforcement Training and Standards Board does not have jurisdiction in such matters and, therefore, cannot take or assist with such a complaint.

 Write a letter to the Executive Director's attention informing the Board of why you think the agency is not in compliance.